dgutov/diff-hl/README.md

 * Frame-local and buffer-local values of `line-spacing` are not supported.

+* Fringe width up to 16 works best (because we can't define a bitmap with width above that number).

 * [emacs-git-gutter](https://github.com/syohex/emacs-git-gutter) shows
   indicators in the margin by default, allows you to customize how the indicators look more easily, and has a "stage hunk" command.